Optional Practical Training for F1 Students

 - Time on OPT is accrued cumulatively.
 Students are eligible for 12 months of OPT.

-- F1 students are eligible to participate in OPT during a 12-month period following graduation and a 2-month grace period, during which students are eligible to choose an employment start date within this grace period.
+- F1 students are eligible to participate in OPT for 12 months following graduation and a 2-month grace period, during which students are eligible to choose an employment start date within this grace period.

 - The OPT end date is one year after the student's selected start date, provided that no previous OPT has been completed at the same level.